see "Information" for joining details.

 Burley-in-Wharfedale Community Trust (BWCT) Membership

-Membership subscriptions for BWCT are due from 1st June 2015.
+Membership subscriptions for BWCT are now due for 2015.
 We would like to thank all those who supported the Trust during the past year and to encourage new members to join.
 The Trust is a charity run by volunteers.
 It looks after and maintains a variety of assets and gardens in the Village as well as organizing the Duck Race, Hanging Baskets and Christmas Lights.

 We've now started a collection of amazing aerial photos very kindly provided by David Bond, a resident of the village.